Xapuu/programingStuff/translationsSolution/translations.md

 </trans-unit>
 ```

-The snippets above are the standard config + output of `i18n` , usually the source value is the base language, that is also used as a fallback value, in the cases where translation is missing.
+This snippets above show the standard usage and output of `i18n`, usually, the source value is in the base language, which is also used as a fallback value, in the cases where the translation is missing.

 ```xml
 <trans-unit id="introductionHeader" datatype="html">